magento/devdocs/guides/v2.1/comp-mgr/trouble/cman/maint-mode.md

 		service nginx reload
 5. [Upgrade your system]({{ site.gdeurl21 }}comp-mgr/upgrader/upgrade-start.html).
 7. Test your site to make sure it functions correctly.
-6. After the upgrade is done, delete or rename `maintenance.enable` and `/etc/nginx/conf/magento.conf`
+6. After the upgrade is done, delete or rename `maintenance.enable`
 5. Reload the nginx configuration:

 		service nginx reload